 Fate always has something in store to surprise us, even more so when Quentin Tarantino’s mind controls it.
 After escaping in his car Butch sees Marsellus happily crossing the street with what seems to be a pack of donuts.
 This happens right outside of Foster’s Freeze on Fletcher Drive (Atwater Avenue) and leads to an incredible chase scene shot as raw footage with no sound effects and a shaky camera style to mirror the difficult stumbles of Marsellus and Butch who are both wounded.

 Bystander: That guy was a drunken maniac.
 He hit you and then he crashed into that car.

 Bystander (pointing at Butch): Him!

 Marsellus: I’ll be damned.

 Crown Pawn Shop, 20933 Roscoe Boulevard, Los Angeles

 The chase leads Butch and Marsellus to some dodgy pawn shop.
-Although the situation gets bad for Marsellus with Butch having the upper-hand in their struggle, the pawnshop marks the beginning of a new torment for him.
+Although the situation gets worse for Marsellus with Butch having the upper hand in their struggle, the pawnshop marks the beginning of a new torment for him.

 Toluca Lake, Los Angeles

-After taking care of Brett and his friends, Jules and Vincent head to Marsellus' club to give him back his mysterious briefcase.
-On the way a little mishap happens with Vincent shooting 'their guy' Marvin by mistake.
-With the car covered with blood they look for a place to take it off the road quickly.
-They end up in Toluca Lake, a neighborhood of the San Fernando Valley, at the house of Jules' friend, Jimmie, played by Mister Quentin Tarantino himself.
-There they soon receive the much needed help from the Wolf (Harvey Keitel).
+After taking care of Brett and his friends, Jules and Vincent head to Marsellus’ club to give him back his mysterious briefcase.
+On the way, a little mishap happens with Vincent shooting ‘their guy’ Marvin by mistake.
+With the car covered with blood, they look for a place to take it off the road quickly.
+They end up in Toluca Lake, a neighborhood of the San Fernando Valley, at the house of Jules’ friend, Jimmie, played by Mister Quentin Tarantino himself.
+There they soon receive much-needed help from the Wolf (Harvey Keitel).

 It’s unclear though if the scenes at Jimmy’s house were actually filmed in Toluca Lake.